emfcamp/Website/templates/about/travel.md

 #}

 ## By Car
 If you plan to drive, you will need to [buy a parking ticket or live-in vehicle ticket](/tickets/other).
-Motorcycles do not require a parking ticket.

 Plan your travel to the south gate on the A438 - postcode **HR8 1RQ** should get you there.
 The entrance to the site is located at [52.0322, -2.3837](https://geohack.toolforge.org/geohack.php?pagename=Electromagnetic_Field_(festival)&params=52.03222_N_2.3837_W_region:GB), grid reference SO 73774 37158.